notwa/optim/README.md

 don't expect commits, docs, or comments to be any verbose.

-### heads up

-this was formerly a gist.
-**i might rewrite the git history** at some point to add meaningful commit messages.

 ## other stuff

 if you're coming here from Google: sorry, keep searching.